The Bottom Line

 - There's not much within easy walking distance

 - No screens to keep the mosquitoes out if you want to sleep with fresh air

 - Address: 700 Queensway Dr, Long Beach, CA 90802

 - Neighborhood: Long Beach

-- Room Rates: $139 and up (search for the best rates at kayak.com)
+- Room Rates: $139 and up (compare rates at TripAdvisor.com)

 - Website: www.hotelmayalongbeach.com

 - Property Amenities: Restaurant, lounge, pool, hot tub, cabanas, fitness center, business center, waterfront wedding terrace

 - Room Amenities: iPod dock, fridge, coffee maker, mini-bar, balconies on most rooms, safe, free WiFi

 - Extras: Beach cruiser bike loans, boat rental, water taxi, free shuttle to Downtown Long Beach, live music on weekend